SOURCE: Center for Productive Longevity

 About the Center for Productive Longevity

-The mission of CPL is to stimulate the substantially increased engagement of people 55 and older in productive activities, paid and volunteer, where they are qualified and ready to continue adding value.
-Visit ctrpl.org for more information.
-Follow us on Facebook at www.facebook.com/CTRPL.
+The mission of CPL is to be the bridge between people 55 and older and their engagement in productive activities, paid and volunteer, where they are qualified and ready to continue adding value.
+It is imperative that we recognize the value added by an aging workforce.
+Visit www.ctrpl.org for more information.